Joel Farabee: International play

 Farabee has represented the United States at various international competitions at the junior level.
 His first time representing the United States internationally was at the 2017 IIHF World U18 Championships in Slovakia.
 He played in seven games, recording six points, as the team went on to win a gold medal.
 The following year, Farabee competed at the 2018 IIHF World U18 Championships, where he recorded four goals and four assists for eight points in seven games to lead the team to a silver medal.

 Farabee was named to the 2019 World Junior Ice Hockey Championships team for the United States men's national junior ice hockey team.
 During a game against Kazakhstan on December 28, 2018, Farabee recorded a natural hat-trick in the first period to lead the United States to an 8–2 win.
-He ended the tournament with five points in seven games as the United States won another silver medal.
+He ended the tournament with five points in seven games as the United States earned another silver medal.